-When a low signal is detected on XHOLD, all pending XINTF accesses is completed before the bus is placed in a high-impedance state.
-The state of XHOLD is latched on the rising edge of XTIMCLK.
+(1) When a low signal is detected on XHOLD, all pending XINTF accesses are completed before the bus is placed in a high-impedance state.

+(2) The state of $\overline{XHOLD}$ is latched on the rising edge of XTIMCLK.

-NOTES: A. All pending XINTF accesses are completed.
+A. All pending XINTF accesses are completed.